Skip to Content

 JPMorgan Active Value ETF earns an Above Average Process Pillar rating.

-The largest contributor to the rating is the parent firm's five-year risk-adjusted success ratio of 56%.
-The measure indicates the percentage of a firm's funds that survived and beat their respective category's median Morningstar Risk-Adjusted Return for the period.
-The parent firm's excellent risk-adjusted performance, as shown by its average 10-year Morningstar Rating of 3.3 stars, also influences the rating.
+The most significant contributor to the rating is its parent firm's impressive long-term risk-adjusted performance, as shown by the firm's average 10-year Morningstar Rating of 3.3 stars.
+The parent firm's five-year risk-adjusted success ratio of 57% also bolsters the process.
+The measure indicates the percentage of a firm's funds that survived and outperformed their respective category's median Morningstar Risk-Adjusted Return for the period.
+Their relatively high success ratio suggests that the firm does well for investors and that this fund may benefit from that.
 Lastly, the process is limited by the number of months that the management team has been running this vehicle together.

-This strategy prefers smaller market-cap firms compared with the average fund in its peer group, the Large Value Morningstar Category.
-But in terms of investment style, it is on par with peers.
-Looking at additional factor exposure, this strategy has held more highly liquid stocks compared to Morningstar Category Peers in the past few years.
-More-liquid assets contribute to more-flexible exit strategies without price changes and tend to be a ballast during market selloffs.
-For example, if the portfolio faces successive redemptions in a short period of time, it will be less likely to experience a significant loss.
+This strategy, over time, has opted for smaller market-cap companies, compared with others in the Large Value Morningstar Category.
+But in terms of style (value/growth) exposure, it is similar.
+Examining additional factor exposure, this fund has constantly tilted toward stocks with higher trading volumes than its Morningstar Category Peers over the past few years.
+Such stocks may have less potential upside than illiquid holdings, but they are easier to trade during market downturns.
 In recent months, the strategy was more exposed to the Liquidity factor compared with its Morningstar Category peers as well.
 This strategy has also tilted toward low-quality stocks, companies with higher financial leverage and lower profitability over peers in recent years.
-Lacking this ballast, the fund's prospects could rest on its ability to beat peers during economic booms.
+Such positions do not tend to provide much ballast for a portfolio.
 Similarly, in recent months, the strategy also had less exposure to the Quality factor than peers.
-In addition, this strategy has exhibited a tilt toward higher-volatility stocks in these years, meaning companies that have a higher historical standard deviation of returns compared with peers.
-Such exposure tends to pay off when markets are hot and to be costly when they are not.
+Additionally, the managers have consistently taken on more risk, demonstrated by higher volatility exposure than peers.
+This orientation tends to pay off most prominently when markets are hot.
 In this month, the strategy also had more exposure to the Volatility factor over its peers.
 More information on a fund and its respective category's factor exposure can be found in the Factor Profile module within the Portfolio section.

-The portfolio is overweight in industrials and financial services relative to the category average by 2.5 and 2.5 percentage points, respectively.
-The sectors with low exposure compared to category peers are technology and consumer defensive; however, the allocations are similar to the category.
-The portfolio is composed of 154 holdings and its assets are more dispersed than peers in the category.
-In particular, 21.0% of the fund’s assets are concentrated in the top 10 fund holdings, compared to the category’s 27.4% average.
-And finally, in terms of portfolio turnover, looking at year-over-year movements, 80% of the fund's holdings have changed, whether through increasing, decreasing, or changing a position.
+The portfolio is overweight in industrials by 3.2 percentage points in terms of assets compared with the category average, and its financial services allocation is similar to the category.
+The sectors with low exposure compared to category peers are communication services and technology; however, the allocations are similar to the category.
+The portfolio is composed of 159 holdings and is diversified among those holdings.
+In its most recent portfolio, 20.8% of the strategy's assets were concentrated in the top 10 fund holdings, as opposed to the category average's 28.0%.
+And finally, in terms of portfolio turnover, this fund trades more frequently than its average peer, potentially racking up additional expenses for investors and creating a drag on performance.

 Rated on Published on